dirtbags/moth/docs/administration.md

 It's very important to suspend scoring before mucking around with the points log.
-The maintenance loop assumes it is the only thing writing to this file, and any edits you make could blow aware points scored.
+The maintenance loop assumes it is the only thing writing to this file, and any edits you make will remove points scored while you were editing.

-No, I don't use nano.
-None of us use nano.

 Changing a team name